 The Lowcountry Community COVID-19 Response Fund advisory committee will review and recommend grants for eligible nonprofit organizations and equivalents that are providing services to citizens impacted by the COVID-19 pandemic.

-Grants will be awarded in phases.
-Currently, applications must support health and human services nonprofits or equivalents working with residents without access to healthcare or who are food or housing insecure.
-This phase will focus on increasing resiliency in affected populations by addressing the economic impact of reduced and lost work due to closures and the most vulnerable in our communities.
+Applications must support health and human services nonprofits or equivalents working with residents without access to healthcare or who are food or housing insecure.
+Our grantmaking willl focus on increasing resiliency in affected populations by addressing the economic impact of reduced and lost work due to closures and the most vulnerable in our communities.

 Applications will be reviewed and decisions will be made on a regular basis.